makersacademy/rps-challenge/README.md

-# RPS Challenge - A Makers Academy Weekend Challenge
+# RPS Challenge - Makers Academy Weekend 3

 For this weekend challenge, I created a simple Rock, Paper, Scissors web application.
 Using TDD, the application was written in Ruby using Sinatra and tested using RSpec.